Exploring The Garden And Our First Family BBQ In Years

 I have a cup of coffee or my snacks while out there, watching the birds and butterflies or the clouds rolling by and then come back in and rinse my feet in the tub before going back to bed to rest.

-I am a firm believer that every little thing helps – it might not make a noticable difference at the time, but over time, all the small things add up to promote better wellbeing and quality of life.
+I am a firm believer that every little thing helps – it might not make a noticeable difference at the time, but over time, all the small things add up to promote better wellbeing and quality of life.

 I’m hoping that grounding will be one more piece of the puzzle for me.